Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Introduction

 \section{Introduction}

-Upon the rapid development in digital technology, free-form surfaces have found their progressively important position in contemporary architecture.
-The advent of free-form surfaces makes geometry design more complex and challenging, leading to a new research area called \emph{architectural geometry}~\cite{Pottmann2010}.
-Architectural geometry is an interdisciplinary research area lying on the border of differential geometry, computational geometry, and architectural design and engineering.
-Research in architectural geometry aims to develop new tools for the creation of digital models that meet practical and aesthetic requirements in architecture.
+Upon the rapid development in digital technology, free-form surfaces have found their progressively important position in many fields such as product design, ship building, and architecture.
+Tools have been developed for the creation of digital models, where surfaces designed by artists are algorithmically modified to meet practical and aesthetic requirements while retaining the qualities of the original surfaces including the artists' design intent (e.g., \cite{jcde-qwab036}).
+In the field of architecture, \emph{architectural geometry}~\cite{Pottmann2010} aims to solve complex and challenging problems in designing architectural surfaces under various geometric and structural constraints by combining knowledge from differential geometry, computational geometry, and architectural design and engineering.

-Most of the modern architectural surfaces are intrinsically discrete, with only a few exceptions that are truly continuous such as membrane and concrete shell structures.
-The geometry of discrete surfaces has been extensively studied in the field of \emph{discrete differential geometry} (see \cite{Crane2020} for a survey).
-Various techniques such as the mean curvature flow~\cite{Pincal1993} and the Ricci flow~\cite{Jin2008} have been utilised in surface modelling.
-These methods formulate the problem of finding surfaces with specified design targets as variational problems with certain energy functionals.
+Most of the modern architectural surfaces are intrinsically discrete, with only a few exceptions that are truly continuous such as membrane and concrete shell structures. {The geometry of discrete surfaces has been extensively studied in the field of \emph{discrete differential geometry}~\cite{Crane2020} and computational conformal geometry~\cite{CCG_2007}, One of the pioneering work utilising computational conformal geometry in architecture is \cite{Schiftne2009}, where the idea of circle packing is used to create triangular meshes whose incircles form a circle packing on the surface.
+Another prominent example is \cite{Quasiisothermic}, which develops approximation of surfaces by curvature-aligned rectangular panels.}